mufid/db-refresher/README.md

 # refresher - A simble database schema cache refresh

+## Tl;dr

+Refresher allows you to create user and database with just only single
+command: `rake db_refresher`.
+Then you can continue with `rake db:migrate`

+## Installation and Usage

+Add into your `Gemfile`:

+    gem 'refresher'

+Then run

+    rake db_refresher; rake db:migrate

+You may want to run `db:seeds` too if you have any.

+## Story

 Imagine you are prototyping a Rails application with much table (let say 30+ tables) at the first time.
 You might end up with this: